"Innovate 4 Water & Sanitation" : A market-place forum for sustainable solutions and innovations for Water and Sanitation

 “Health is the more precious wealth”

 We should take this decision as a blessing and as an opportunity to prepare for a much more exciting event once the final date is confirmed.
-We are following very closely the decisions from the Kenyan Government through the Ministry of Health and shall come back to you with a new date AS SOON AS POSSIBLE.
+We are following very closely the decisions from the Kenyan Government through the Ministry of Health and shall come back to you with a new date.

 For now and until the new date is confirmed, please help the organizers with finalizing your registration and pitch presentations.